LineaLabs/lineapy/README.md

 ```

 Note that these are the minimal essential steps to get to the final state of the variable ``text``.
+That is, LineaPy has performed code cleanup on our behalf.

 ## What Next?